top of page

 If the person could be anyone who fits the category, it's not connection.
 It's casting.

-If the person matters as themselves, their energy, their mind, who they actually are beyond the thing that made you look twice, that's where the dynamic works the way it's supposed to.
+If the person matters as themselves, their energy, their mind, who they actually are beyond the thing that made you look twice, that's where the QOS dynamic works the way it's supposed to.

 Final Thought

 The spade is just a symbol.
 It is not your identity, your personality, or a pass to stop being self-aware.
 It opens a door.
-What you do after the door opens, how you see the person across from you, how much room you make for them to be a full human being in the interaction, that's where the QOS lifestyle either earns its name or it doesn't.
+What you do after the door opens, how you see the person across from you, how much room you make for them to be a full human being in the interaction, that's where the Queen of Spades lifestyle either earns its name or it doesn't.

 Desire without examination becomes a pattern.
 And patterns don't care who gets caught in them.